 Neighborhood investment

-DHCD is the lead Neighborhood partner.
+DHCD was the lead Neighborhood partner.
 It is working with local partners to reduce blight and increase safety.
 Highlights include:

 - Turning a large vacant lot into Philabundance’s Community Kitchen.
-The kitchen will offer food service training and placement services for 220 students.
+The kitchen offers food service training and placement services for 220 students.

 - Increasing access to recreation and community programs at the 8th and Diamond Playground.
 Residents are guiding these improvements.